-'§ 58-36-43.
+"§ 58-36-44.
 Development of policy form or endorsement for personal liability insurance for foster parents.

 - (a) The Rate Bureau shall develop an optional policy form or endorsement to be filed with the Commissioner for approval no later than May 1, 2016, that provides liability insurance for foster parents licensed under Article 1A of Chapter 131D of the General Statutes to provide foster care in a family foster home or therapeutic foster home.
-The policy form or endorsement shall provide coverage for all of the following: - Acts or omissions of the foster parent while the parent is acting in his or her capacity as a foster parent in a licensed family foster home or therapeutic foster home licensed under Article 1A of Chapter 131D of the General Statutes. - (2) Acts or omissions of a child who is placed in a licensed family foster home or therapeutic foster home while the child is in the foster parent's care. - (b) Nothing in this section is intended to require that the liability insurance policy or endorsement required by this section cover an act or omission of a foster parent of a child in a family foster home or therapeutic foster home when the act or omission is not in compliance with any written instructions received from the child placing agency or the Department of Health and Human Services regarding specific care and supervision of the child."
+The policy form or endorsement shall provide coverage for acts or omissions of the foster parent while the parent is acting in his or her capacity as a foster parent in a licensed family foster home or therapeutic foster home licensed under Article 1A of Chapter 131D of the General Statutes. - (b) Nothing in this section is intended to require that the liability insurance policy or endorsement required by this section cover an act or omission that results from any action or inaction of gross negligence, willful and wanton conduct, or intentional wrongdoing that results in injury to the child."